Vid-Freeze: Protecting Images from Malicious Image-to-Video Generation via Temporal Freezing: Results

-\subsection{Qualitative Results}
+\subsubsection{Qualitative Results}

-We qualitatively compare videos generated from the original image and under different attack strategies (Fig. \ref{fig:qual_results}).
-The clean image (first row) produces videos with faithful prompt adherence and coherent motion.
-The encoder attack (second row) and diffusion attack (fourth row) are largely ineffective, causing minor textural changes without disrupting motion.
-The hidden-state attack (third row) partially distorts spatial fidelity and temporal continuity, resembling the effects of I2VGuard, yet still preserves malicious prompt content.
-In contrast, Vid-Freeze (last row) employs attention suppression to eliminate motion, yielding near-static videos that replicate the input image across frames, thereby providing the strongest protection against harmful prompt realization.
-Fig. \ref{fig:flow_mag_vs_pixel budget.} shows that Vid-Freeze provides strong protection even at very low budgets, with effectiveness observed at perturbations as small as 2 pixels.
+We compare videos from original images with those generated from images immunized by I2VGuard (our implementation) and Vid-Freeze across SVD and CogVideoX-2B.
+As shown in Fig.~\ref{fig:qual_results_cog} and Fig.~\ref{fig:qual_results_svd}, original images yield smooth, coherent motion (first row), whereas I2VGuard introduces visible spatial artifacts across frames (second row).
+Notably, despite these distortions (e.g., in hands and faces), the prompt intent often remains recognizable, and subject identity is sometimes largely preserved, which limits practical protection.
+In contrast, Vid-Freeze produces static (frozen) videos with minimal temporal variation and provides stronger protection against malicious animation.
+We observe the same trend for both CogVideoX-2B and SVD.
+Additional qualitative results, including direct comparisons with those reported in the I2VGuard paper, are provided in the supplementary material.

-\subsection{Quantitative Results}
+\subsubsection{Quantitative Results}

-Table \ref{tab:vid_metrics} shows that Vid-Freeze attains the lowest mean $\Delta$SSIM and flow magnitude, confirming that the generated videos remain nearly static across frames.
-This validates the effectiveness of attention suppression in halting motion and immunizing images against malicious video generation.
-It is worth noting that, as Vid-Freeze is non-disruptive in the spatial domain, it is not expected to achieve the highest scores on metrics such as aesthetics or subject consistency that primarily evaluate spatial integrity.
+Table \ref{tab:vid_metrics} shows that Vid-Freeze attains the extremely low mean $\Delta$SSIM and optical flow magnitude, confirming that the generated videos remain practically static across frames.
+These results indicate that Vid-Freeze achieves temporal freezing across both evaluated models, each with different architectures and motion charactersitics.
+This validates the effectiveness of the proposed freezing attack in halting motion and immunizing images against malicious video generation.
+We also note that Vid-Freeze yields slightly higher motion metrics on SVD than on CogVideoX.
+This is because videos generated from immunized images via SVD can sometimes exhibit global flickering artifacts (e.g., frame-to-frame brightness fluctuations or motion in spatial artifacts).
+However, these effects do not correspond to meaningful subject or camera motion, and the videos remain semantically frozen.
+We provide representative examples in the supplementary material.
+It is also worth noting that Vid-Freeze provides protection through temporal freezing rather than spatial degradation.
+Therefore, it is not expected to achieve the 'best' scores (lower is better for spatial degradation) on metrics such as aesthetics or subject consistency, which primarily assess spatial integrity.
+Human-evaluation scores also demonstrate a clear preference for Vid-Freeze.